The indicator shows changes in the population

 Jones et al. (2009).

-in most lowland habitats across the UK.
-The species used in
+fauna and occur in most lowland habitats across the UK.
+The

-this index (Table C8i) are widespread throughout a variety of
+species used in this index (Table C8i) are widespread throughout a

 on insects.
 To thrive they require adequate roosting